Medical Device Integration & Consulting

 Medical Device Integration Expertise

-We integrate all major categories of medical devices with clinical systems, supporting standardized protocols including IEEE 11073, HL7 v2, and FHIR R4.
-Our engineers have hands-on experience with devices from leading manufacturers across every clinical department.
+Our integrations support all major categories of medical devices via standardized protocols including IEEE 11073, HL7 v2, and FHIR R4.
+Saga engineers work across every clinical department, from bedside to lab to remote patient monitoring.

 Patient Monitors

-Vital signs and waveform data from Philips IntelliVue, GE CARESCAPE, and Mindray bedside monitors.
-We capture heart rate, blood pressure, SpO2, temperature, and continuous waveform streams for real-time EHR documentation and clinical surveillance dashboards.
+Vital signs and waveform integrations for bedside monitors including Philips IntelliVue, GE CARESCAPE, Mindray, and similar systems.
+Our integrations capture heart rate, blood pressure, SpO2, temperature, and continuous waveform streams for real-time EHR documentation and clinical surveillance dashboards.

 Infusion Pumps

-Medication administration data from BD Alaris, Baxter Sigma, and ICU Medical Plum 360 infusion systems.
-We integrate pump status, infusion rates, drug library compliance events, and dose tracking with pharmacy and eMAR systems for closed-loop medication verification.
+Infusion-pump integrations for systems including BD Alaris, Baxter Sigma, and ICU Medical Plum 360.
+Our integrations route pump status, infusion rates, drug library compliance events, and dose tracking to pharmacy and eMAR systems for closed-loop medication verification.

 Ventilators

-Respiratory parameters from Dräger Evita, Hamilton Medical, and Medtronic Puritan Bennett ventilators.
-We capture tidal volume, respiratory rate, FiO2, PEEP, and compliance data for automated charting in the EHR and early warning score calculations.
+Ventilator and respiratory integrations for systems including Dräger Evita, Hamilton Medical, and other leading ventilator platforms.
+Our integrations capture tidal volume, respiratory rate, FiO2, PEEP, and compliance data for automated charting in the EHR and early warning score calculations.

 Diagnostic Equipment